 A workers' compensation State Fund may be established by a state to offer coverage

 in either, or both, the voluntary market or the residual market.
 State funds also

 manage access to all coverage in monopolistic states that do not allow private

 insurance companies to sell workers comp in the state.
 Therefore some state funds

 can be competitive insurance carriers as well as the market of last resort.

 NCCI is the National Council on Compensation

 Insurance.
-They are no a regulatory agency; NCCI is an independent non-profit
+They are not a regulatory agency.
+NCCI is an independent, non-profit

-organization created by the insurance industry to standardize and manage the
+organization created within the insurance industry to standardize and manage the

 specific details of workers comp insurance such as classification codes, experience